 Improvements in nuclear medicine in the last 15 years have seen the widespread introduction of new techniques and imaging capabilities, and consequently, manufacturers from the USA, Europe, Japan and Korea are developing and delivering more sophisticated equipment which further demands new techniques in radiation protection.

+Radiation protection is driven by the A.L.A.R.A principle (“As Low As Reasonably Achievable”).
+To satisfy the rules and regulations imposed by legislators, hospital radiation personnel have to be monitored continuously to adhere to these standards.
 Automated infusion systems for PET were introduced as an attempt to minimise radiation exposure to personnel operating in PET facilities and nuclear medicine departments.
 We refer to these devices as a “mini hot lab on wheels” including a basic isotope dose calibrator, infusion pump, syringe pump, PC & microprocessing power with a multi-dispensing capability being the basic description of an automatic system (but with some limitations).

 Automatic infusion systems are normally loaded in the nuclear medicine department with a multi-dose vial of [F-18]-FDG containing the radioisotope produced at the cyclotron facility.
 These systems have been designed to deliver only (F-18 = 511 keV), introducing a limitation and inconvenience to the nuclear medicine department in regards to dispensing and administering other isotopes.